Molly Gray: Lieutenant governor

 Gray took office in January 2021, becoming the fourth woman to serve as Vermont's lieutenant governor and the first Democrat to hold the office in 18 years.
 Within months of taking office, she hired a nearly full-time political staffer.
-While Gray has a chief of staff in the lieutenant governor's office to aid with official duties, she said she had also hired a full-time political assistant to aid her in keeping "a clear distinction between official work and political things that may come up from time to time".
+While Gray had a chief of staff in the lieutenant governor's office to aid with official duties, she said she had also hired a full-time political assistant to aid her in keeping "a clear distinction between official work and political things that may come up from time to time".
 Some Vermont political observers suggested Gray was a likely candidate for the U.S. Senate or U.S. House.
 Gray discounted such speculation, saying she was focused on her work as lieutenant governor.

 As lieutenant governor, Gray virtually hosted classrooms at the Vermont State House so schoolchildren could experience being "lieutenant governor for a day".
 Through her "Seat at the Table" meeting series, she met with local leaders to discuss issues facing Vermont, from equity in access to health care and broadband to women's economic well-being and how to tackle climate change.
 She toured the state throughout 2021, visiting all 14 counties for her "Recover Stronger" initiative.

+2026 Vermont elections

+In November 2025, Gray announced that she would run again for lieutenant governor.

 U.S. House campaign

 In December 2021, Gray announced her candidacy for Vermont's at-large congressional district in the United States House of Representatives in 2022.
-The seat has been held by Peter Welch, who in November announced his candidacy for the United States Senate seat of Patrick Leahy.
-Leahy announced earlier in November that he would not seek reelection in 2022.
+The seat was held by Peter Welch, who in November announced his candidacy for the United States Senate seat of Patrick Leahy, who was not seeking reelection in 2022.
 Gray was endorsed by former Vermont Governors Madeleine Kunin and Howard Dean, as well as Marcelle Leahy, Senator Leahy's wife.
-Senator Leahy voted for Gray, but declined to formally endorse her.
+Leahy declined to formally endorse Gray, but indicated that he had voted for her.

 Gray was both praised and criticized for announcing her run for Congress less than a year after taking her first public office.
 She lost the Democratic primary to Becca Balint, the president pro tempore of the Vermont Senate, 59.6% to 36.4%.

 Electoral history

+Continued career

+In March 2023, Gray joined the board of trustees of the Institute of International Education's Scholar Rescue Fund.

+In May 2023, the Vermont Afghan Alliance, a Burlington-based nonprofit that supports Afghans who are resettling in the state, announced that Gray would serve as its interim executive director.
+In this short-term role, Gray expected to be responsible for implementing a budget, fundraising, staffing, and decisions about which programs would be offered.
+In the long term, the organization's founders anticipate it will be led by Afghans who have settled in Vermont.